akiviaho/spatial/README.md

 ### Email: antti.kiviaho@tuni.fi
 ### Date: 20.6.2024
-This repository contains necessary code to perform data processing and analyses related to the manuscript titled "Club-like cells persist throughout treatment and interact with immunosuppressive myeloid cells in the prostate tumor microenvironment".
+This repository contains necessary code to perform data processing and analyses related to the manuscript titled *"Club-like cells persist throughout treatment and interact with immunosuppressive myeloid cells in the prostate tumor microenvironment"*.

 Files are one of three kinds:
 - **Jupyter notebooks (.ipynb)** that mostly contain plotting-related functions and that require less computational resources (notebooks)